Allegheny College sued by student expelled for sexual misconduct

 The Disciplinary Report compiled and revised by Hall in September 2016, is a report that details the data relating to sanctions administered by the college in regards to non-academic conduct.

 The report specifies that there were no expulsions due to non-academic conduct violations in the two academic years prior to the OCR’s investigation, but there were five expulsions in the 2013-2014 academic year, and two in the 2014-2015 academic year.
 Furthermore, there were 16 suspensions given between fall 2013 and spring 2015, compared to only seven given between fall 2011 and spring 2013.

 The spike in expulsions administered was not due to higher reporting rates because during the two academic years preceding the beginning of the investigation of Allegheny by the OCR, there were 21 more total sanctions given compared to the two years after.

 The complaint filed by John’s lawyers alleges that schools that receive federal funding, such as Allegheny, must “be compliant with Title IX and thereby avoid a loss of federal funding.”

 “We’re not able to speak about open cases,” said Eileen Petula, the current executive vice president and chief operating officer of the college when asked about the pending lawsuit.

-In an earlier version of this article, it was reported that a “guilty verdict” was rendered against Doe by the College, whereas the correct term is “responsible verdict”.
+In an earlier version of this article, it was reported that a “guilty verdict” was rendered against Doe by the College.
+The term used by the college is “responsible verdict.”
 Updated Feb.
 23, 2017, 5:04 p.m.